forj-oss/lorj/README.md

 Currently, forj cli has implemented *hpcloud* and *openstack* providers, using *fog*.
 Docker controller is under development.

+### embedded process/controllers

+Currently, lorj embed a Cloud process and 3 providers (controllers: hpcloud/openstack/mock)

+The cloud process is used by [forj cli|http://www.rubydoc.info/gems/forj] - the DevOps forge builder, to execute cloud task transparently against hpcloud or openstack.

+To support a new cloud provider, you need to write your own cloud controller.
+Look in [lib/providers] to clone an existing one and update to use your own cloud.

+TODO: Move process and controller to new gem libraries.
+TODO: write up cloud controller documentation for contributors.

 ## Getting started

 As playing by example is better than a long discussion, let's start playing with a simple example.